 The Board is responsible for the proper management of the Company by formulating, reviewing and approving the Company’s strategy, budgets, and corporate actions.
 In order to achieve its objectives, and to the extent practicable, the Board subscribes to policies reflecting the main principles of the Code and the supporting provisions, but modified to a limited degree (as indicated below).

-Pages 4 to 12 of the latest annual report of the Company, sets out details of the Company’s business model and the Board’s strategy for delivering the objectives of the Company (which subject matter will be dealt with under Code Principle B for the Company’s accounting periods commencing on or after 1 January 2019).
+The latest annual report of the Company sets out details of the Company’s business model and the Board’s strategy for delivering the objectives of the Company (which subject matter will be dealt with under Code Principle B for the Company’s accounting periods commencing on or after 1 January 2019).

-Pages 17 to 22 and 23 to 26 of the latest annual report of the Company, sets out details of the Board’s assessment of the principal risks facing the Company and of the prospects of the Company together with a report on the effectiveness of the Company’s risk management and internal control systems (which subject matters will be dealt with under Code Principles C, N and O for the Company’s accounting periods commencing on or after 1 January 2019).
+The latest annual report of the Company also sets out details of the Board’s assessment of the principal risks facing the Company and of the prospects of the Company together with a report on the effectiveness of the Company’s risk management and internal control systems (which subject matters will be dealt with under Code Principles C, N and O for the Company’s accounting periods commencing on or after 1 January 2019).

-Pages 32 to 35 of the latest annual report of the Company, includes a statement of how the Board operates, with details of which types of decisions are taken by the Board and which are delegated to management.
+In addition, the latest annual report of the Company includes a statement of how the Board operates, with details of which types of decisions are taken by the Board and which are delegated to management.

 The Board is comprised of only non-Executive Directors, being: